Ethanlloyd21/Portfolio/README.md

 ## User Story

-AS A web developer
+As a web developer
-I WANT a deployed portfolio
+You WANT a deployed portfolio
-SO THAT I can showcase my applications to potential employers and clients
+SO THAT you can showcase your applications to potential employers and clients

 ## Business Context